ansibleplaybookbundle/prometheus-apb/docs/apb_tests.md

 ...
 ```

-With this data, our first step will be execute the base role to deploy the kubernetes modules inside of the container and the on the post_tasks all the actions related with our tests.
+With this data, our first step will be execute the base role to deploy the kubernetes modules inside of the container.
+After this step comes the post_tasks section with the actions related with our tests.

 My point of view here is, load the variables related with a concrete plan that must be tested and the execute a task file called "test_tasks" because the only that changes between executions is just the variables, then we will contain the same tasks for both plans.